Contact stationary Legendrian surfaces in $S^5$: Introduction

-A contcat stationary Legendrian submanifold of $M^{2n+1}$ is a Legendrian submanifold of $M^{2n+1}$ which is a stationary point of $V$ w.r.t.
+where $d\mu$ is the volume form of $g$.
+A contact stationary Legendrian submanifold of $M^{2n+1}$ is a Legendrian submanifold of $M^{2n+1}$ which is a stationary point of $V$ w.r.t.
 Legendrian deformations.
 That is we call a Legendrian submanifold $L\subseteq M^{2n+1}$ a contact stationary Legendrian submanifold, if for any Legendrian deformations $L_t\subseteq M^{2n+1}$ with $L_0=L$ we have